College Factual by our College Data Analytics Team

 $59,984 Median Starting Salary

-Anderson University South Carolina is a great decision for students interested in a degree in nursing.
-Anderson University South Carolina is a small private not-for-profit university located in the city of Anderson.
+Anderson University South Carolina is a great option for students pursuing a degree in nursing.
+Anderson University South Carolina is a small private not-for-profit university located in the small city of Anderson.
 A Best Colleges rank of #811 out of 2,217 schools nationwide means Anderson University South Carolina is a great university overall.

-There were approximately 135 nursing students who graduated with this degree at Anderson University South Carolina in the most recent year we have data available.
-Soon after graduating, nursing degree recipients typically earn about $59,984 at the beginning of their careers.
+There were about 122 nursing students who graduated with this degree at Anderson University South Carolina in the most recent data year.
+After graduating, nursing degree recipients generally make about $59,984 in their early careers.

 More information about a degree in nursing from Anderson University South Carolina